alrichardbollans/wcvpy/readme.md

   Urtica angustifolia'
 * Some times POWO and WCVP don't agree (mostly due to short lag in POWO updates?) as of writing **Gunnessia** , **Oistonema** and **Gentingia** are accepted in POWO but are synonyms in WCVP
+* Accepted names are not always unique (without author information) e.g. **Helichrysum oligocephalum**
+* Some taxa are not given ipni ids, including some accepted taxa

 ## Notes on Kew Reconciliation Service